CASECASE

 Summary

 When LUBMER LY1040 is used as an additive, it demonstrates superior sliding properties to PTFE or molybdenum disulfide even when a small amount is added.
-It can also significantly improve the abrasion resistance of PA6 and many other materials, and is an outstanding product for enhancing the sliding properties of engineering plastics.
+Additionally, the wear resistance of PA6 and many other materials can be greatly improved.
+Because of this, it is an extremely excellent product as a PFAS-free engineering plastic modifier.

 Other examples of use